Skip to main content

 For event-type triggers, the console provides an event emitter: the event name is pre-filled, you enter a JSON payload, and click Emit to publish the event.

-The available trigger types depend on which modules are loaded in your engine configuration.
-See Trigger Types and Modules for the full list.
+The available trigger types depend on which workers are loaded in your engine configuration.
+See Trigger Types and Workers for the full list.

 States